jackaudio/jackaudio.github.com/README.md

 *  a news/releases section
 * how to handle the '_site' dir? it needs to be included for easy deployment without running jekyll on the webserver side, on the other hand it holds a full copy of the images and all binary files.
-AFAIK you cannot safely place thouse files only in the '_site' dir, since this dir gets cleaned by jekyll.
+AFAIK you cannot safely place those files only in the '_site' dir, since this dir gets cleaned by jekyll.